AB 1454: A Turning Point in California Literacy & What Advocates Can Learn

 Provides funding for teacher training, administrator development, and high-quality instructional materials aligned with the science of reading.

-Last month, AB 1454 passed the Assembly and Senate Education Committee with unanimous, bipartisan support.
+Over the summer, AB 1454 passed the Assembly and Senate Education Committee with unanimous, bipartisan support—a monumental feat.
 Governor Gavin Newsom also included $200 million in the 2025–2026 state budget to fund the bill’s teacher training component.

 • Fund paid professional development for TK–5 teachers in evidence-based literacy practices.